BA (Hons) Business Management (Global)†

 †Subject to approval

 This course is designed for students looking to pursue a career in international business management, and provides you with the opportunity to become a knowledgeable, competent and effective business manager and leader.
 You’ll develop proficiencies that create effective managerial behaviour within different organisations in today’s changing business environment.
-In Year 2, you’ll study overseas at one of our partner institutions in Dublin, Singapore, Toronto, Vancouver or Berlin.
+In Year 2, you’ll study overseas at one of our international partner institutions.

 After graduating you’ll have a variety of international career options available to you, including management consultant, business analyst or operations manager within a wider business context.
 You may also consider furthering your studies with one of the following postgraduate options: Masters of Business Administration (MBA), MSc in Strategic Business Management or Chartered Management Institute’s postgraduate qualifications.